 Well, it is common knowledge that a healthy body promotes a healthy mind, we see things clearer, we absorb things better, application of tasks are executed more proficiently.
 When a person exercises it releases a plethora of hormones that aid in providing a nourishing environment for brain cells to grow.
 As the heart rate increases, oxygen is pumped into the brain.
 GSM London places immense importance on the health and well-being of our students.
-Here at some great reasons why we believe students should incorporate exercise into the daily lives.
+Here are some great reasons why we believe students should incorporate exercise into their daily lives.

 Boost Memory & Retention

 Do you know the what the Hippocampus is?
 Do you know the importance of its function within the brain?
 The hippocampus is the region of the brain that is largely responsible for our memory and becomes more vulnerable as we age.
-Cardiovascular exercises such as running, jumping or cycling have been shown to boost memory in numerous studies.
-The more we exercise the more BDNF we produce with is essential in maintaining a healthy growth of brain neurons.
+Cardiovascular exercises such as running, jumping or cycling has been shown to boost memory in numerous studies.
+The more we exercise the more BDNF we produce, which is essential in maintaining a healthy growth of brain neurons.
 Exercise is good but never do too much before an exam as it has been shown to scupper memory circuits as workouts can raise stress levels.

 Exercise can help you to focus on a task.
-As a busy student with multiple deadlines, focus is key.
+For a busy student with multiple deadlines, focus is key.
 Most supporting scientific evidence relating to concentration and exercise has been collated through studies on school children and most likely applies to us all.

 Positive Mental Health